 4. Make it easy for people to say “don’t do this” if that’s how they feel.
 Hearing it is hard, but for them to say it is harder.

 5. Don’t kid yourself that you are giving anyone a voice.
 If that’s really your aim, use your resources to amplify them – speaking for themselves, on their terms, under their direction.
 Otherwise you are co-opting them to achieve your goals.

 I say this having made every one of these mistakes – and from upsetting experiences of people making these mistakes through me.

 But I still believe in the importance of multicultural creative work.
-Partly because, as a multicultural person, this is the only kind of work where I can ever feel truly represented.
+Partly because, as a mixed-culture person, this is the only kind of work where I can ever feel truly represented.
 But it’s also because cross-cultural projects can be a powerful means of addressing sociocultural inequality.
 Cultural fusion can lead to beautiful, original work that creates understanding and bridge gaps or conflicts.
 But it has to be pursued in a way where everyone represented is comfortable with the results – where nobody is left feeling disrespected or misrepresented.